One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Streets of Notting Hill Neighborhood, London, England, UK

-Morning: Portobello Road Market
+Morning: Portobello Road

 Portobello Road Market, Notting Hill Neighborhood, London, Unitred Kingdom

 Usher in the new day with a leisurely brunch in Notting Hill.
-Top brunch eateries are Farm Girl (hipster avo toast), Beam (brunch classics with Middle Eastern flair) and Sunday in Brooklyn (pancakes and egg sandwiches).
+Top eateries are Farm Girl (hipster avo toast), Beam (brunch classics with Middle Eastern flair) and Sunday in Brooklyn (pancakes and egg sandwiches).

-Next, steer your way to Portobello Road Market.
-It’s best on Saturdays, when the bazaar crawls through the streets of Notting Hill (but it’s open every day, except Sunday).
-The vendors sell a bewildering array of goods from second-hand clothing to porcelain teacups to random antiques.
+The vendors here sell a bewildering array of goods from second-hand clothing to porcelain teacups to random antiques.

 Afternoon: High Tea at the Palace